 Sean A. Maika, Ed.
-D.

-Superintendent of Schools
+D. Superintendent of Schools

-The North East Independent School District does not discriminate on the basis of race, color, religion, gender, sex, national origin, age, disability, or any other basis prohibited by law.
+The North East Independent School District does not discriminate based on race, color, religion, gender, sex, national origin, age, disability, or any other basis prohibited by law.
 For more information, see Board Policy FB and FFH at www.neisd.net.